About

 Sumi ink: I use ink from Japan and Korea, made from soot and animal glue.
 The color can vary from light gray to intense black depending on the manufacturing process.

-Washi paper: I primarily work with handmade Japanese and Korean Washi paper.
+Washi paper: I primarily work with handmade Japanese and Korean Washi paper, based on fibers from the inner bark of the gampi or mulberry tree.

 Handmade brushes: I use a range of handmade brushes from Japan and Korea in various sizes, made from among others goat, sheep, wolf, and horse hair, which create different effects depending on the brush's properties and thickness.